carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 The first call to `rioxarray.open_rasterio()` opens the file from remote or local storage, and then returns a `xarray.DataArray` object.
 The object is stored in a variable, i.e. `raster_ams_b9`.
 Reading in the data with `xarray` instead of `rioxarray` also returns a `xarray.DataArray`, but the output will not contain the geospatial metadata (such as projection information).
 You can use a `xarray.DataArray` in calculations just like a numpy array.
 Calling the variable name of the `DataArray` also prints out all of its metadata information.

 The output tells us that we are looking at an `xarray.DataArray`, with `1` band, `1830` rows, and `1830` columns.
-We can also see the number of pixel values in the `DataArray`, and the type of those pixel values, which is floating point, or (`float64`).
+We can also see the number of pixel values in the `DataArray`, and the type of those pixel values, which is unsigned integer (or `uint16`).
 The `DataArray` also stores different values for the coordinates of the `DataArray`.
 When using `rioxarray`, the term coordinates refers to spatial coordinates like `x` and `y` but also the `band` coordinate.
 Each of these sequences of values has its own data type, like `float64` for the spatial coordinates and `int64` for the `band` coordinate.

 This `DataArray` object also has a couple of attributes that are accessed like `.rio.crs`, `.rio.nodata`, and `.rio.bounds()`, which contain the metadata for the file we opened.
 Note that many of the metadata are accessed as attributes without `()`, but `bounds()` is a function and needs parentheses.